jijihohococo/ichi-orm/README.md

 $redisObject = CacheModel::getRedis();
 ```

-You can also get back your memcached object to implement the functions of memcached.
+You can also retrieve the Memcached object and use the functions provided by Memcached.

 ```php
 use JiJiHoHoCoCo\IchiORM\Cache\CacheModel;